ABET

 • Exercise professional practice in computing through meaningful and innovative contributions in interdisciplinary settings, rewarding employment in industry and seeking advanced education.

-• Develop organizational, communicational, leadership and teamwork skills in all aspects of careers.
+• Develop organizational, communication, leadership, and teamwork skills in all aspects of your career.

 • Serve as responsible, professional, ethical, socially and culturally aware and actively engaging citizens to advance the welfare of the local and global communities in sustainable and equitable ways.